lowRISC/lowrisc-site/content/docs/untether-v0.2/dev-env.md

 +++

-## System Requirement
+## System requirement

 We recommend you work with a 64-bit Ubuntu (14.04 LTS) system with GNU GCC >= 4.8 installed.
-If necessary, create such a setup using VMware player or VirtualBox.
+If necessary, create such a setup using [VMware Workstation Player](https://www.vmware.com/products/player/) or [VirtualBox](https://www.virtualbox.org/).

 The default simulator for RTL/Behavioural SystemVerilog simulation is [Verilator](http://www.veripool.org/wiki/verilator).
 Please download and install a latest version for the best SystemVerilog support.

 An FPGA demonstration is provided using the [Xilinx Kintex-7 FPGA KC705 evaluation kit](http://www.xilinx.com/products/boards-and-kits/ek-k7-kc705-g.html).
 The kit comes with a device and node locked license for [Xilinx Vivado Design Suite](http://www.xilinx.com/products/design-tools/vivado.html).
 The default version for FPGA demonstration project is Vivado 2015.3(64-bit).

 By default, all simulations produce waveform in the VCD format.
-GTKWave can be used to view VCD files.
+[GTKWave](http://gtkwave.sourceforge.net/) can be used to view VCD files.

-Here is software versions and exposed environment variables on my machine:
+Here shows software versions and environment variables on my machine:

+     # it is better to use bash
      $ echo $0
      bash